 - Do not charge the battery in the area of explosive and flammable substances.

 - To prevent electromagnetic interference, turn off the radio where it is required, especially where written signs are reminding you of this.

 - Turn off the radio before boarding a plane.

-- Turn off the radio before entering the explosive area works.
+- Turn off the radio before entering the explosive area site.

 - Don’t keep the radio under direct sun rays, don’t leave near a heat source.

 - When transmitting over a walkie-talkie, keep it upright on distance 3 – 4 cm from your face.
 And it’s better to keep the antenna at least 2.5 cm from your body.